ciechanowiec/spring_mantra/README.md

 1. `tree` package from https://snapcraft.io/tree (to install it run `sudo snap install tree`)
 2. `git` package (to install it run `sudo apt install git`)

-Facultative (one of them, both or none):
+Facultative (one of them, all or none):
 1. IntelliJ IDEA Community
+2. IntelliJ IDEA Ultimate
-2. Visual Studio Code
+3. Visual Studio Code

 ## Script's Algorithm
 The script is executed according to the following algorithm: